sr99622/avio/docs/source/callback.rst

 compatible format, the avio application should include a video filter and the argument to the filter should include "format=bgr24".

-If your application produces the message "Error: unsupported pix fmt.
-If you intend to convert the frame to cv::Mat format, the incoming frame must be in either bgr24 or bgra pixel format", you have not included this step.
+If your application produces the message "unsupported pix fmt for numpy conversion, use video filter to convert format to bgr24, rgb24, bgra or rgba", you have not included this step.

 .. _callback_registration: